The best budget webcam in 2023

 The C310 HD, like the rest of the cheap webcams on our list, does not offer Full HD resolution.
 However, 720p at 30fps will be good enough for most purposes.
 And on the plus side, this device is very easy to set up.
 It's also very small (71 x 31 x 26mm) and super-light (75g).

 This cheap webcam boasts auto light correction tech and noise reduction, but in practice, we didn't find either of these strikingly effective.
-So overall, we'd mainly recommend this one if smallness and lightness are your priority; if you have a Chromebook (it's compatible with Chrome OS); or if you find one for a very low price.
+So we'd mainly recommend this one if smallness and lightness are your priority; if you have a Chromebook (it's compatible with Chrome OS); or if you find one very cheap.

 (Image credit: Alistair Charlton/Digital Camera World)